 Golden Medal Institute of Applied Astronomy St. Petersburg 2013

-Breakthrough Prize for Fundamental Physics with the Event Horizon Collaboration 2020
+Breakthrough Prize for Fundamental Physics 2020, with the Event Horizon Telescope Collaboration

-They have been contributing for many years to advancing a specialized technique called Very Long Baseline Interferometry, which connects sensitive telescopes around the World.
+The central tool for this research is the specialised astronomical technique called Very Long Baseline Interferometry.
+This connects sensitive radio telescopes thousands of kilometers apart.
 This Earth-size virtual telescope achieves the highest imaging resolution by observing at the shortest radio wavelengths and with antennas in space.

-These developments were accompanied by innovations in image reconstruction and these advances in sensitivity and imaging resolution were crucial steps for the Event Horizon Telescope (EHT), which was used to image for the first time a supermassive Black Hole in the centre of the galaxy M87.
+These advances in sensitivity and imaging resolution were crucial steps for the Event Horizon Telescope (EHT), which was used to image for the first time a supermassive Black Hole in the centre of the galaxy M87.

 Anton Zensus and his group have been developing VLBI at millimeter waves since 1994 and they are key contributors to the Event Horizon Telescope Collaboration, which in 2019 published the first image of a Black Hole.